xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 <div class="speaker a">
-To be honest, I just wanted to say that if we were writing things in Python I would have made you write the whole thing explicitly, but because you know about `stimes` and have an idea about it's default implementation, I'm willing to let that one go.
+To be honest, I just wanted to say that if we were writing things in Python I would have made you write the whole thing explicitly, but because you know about `stimes` and have an idea about its default implementation, I'm willing to let that one go.
 </div>